ztzeng/data-science-interview-questions-and-answers/README.md

    last_value_carry_forward, next_value_carry_backward, seasonal_interpolation,

-## 11. Outliers & leverage & influential points in Regresssion context
+## 11. Outliers,leverage,influential points in Regresssion context
 1. Outliers, y not following the pattern

    e_i^2/s^2 * p, When it > 9, it is.